trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 # combining columns

-Sometimes, we find that a scientific name has been split into columns when we open a table In excel, I used to do this with the & operator, then copy and paste the values into a new column before removing the one with the formula and saving as a csv for R
+Sometimes, we find that a scientific name has been split into separate columns when we open a table.
+This is particularly prevalent in IUCN Red List tables.
+In excel, I used to do this by concatenating cells with the "&" operator, then I would copy and paste the values into a new column before removing the one with the formula.

+Using the same example table from above, we can use

+{% highlight r %}

+{% endhighlight %}

+"","spNames","Genus","spEpithet","binomial"
+"1","Peromyscus_melanophrys","Peromyscus","melanophrys","Peromyscus melanophrys"
+"2","Peromyscus_nasutus","Peromyscus","nasutus","Peromyscus nasutus"
+"3","Peromyscus_schmidlyi","Peromyscus","schmidlyi","Peromyscus schmidlyi"
+"4","Peromyscus_melanotis","Peromyscus","melanotis","Peromyscus melanotis"
+"5","Liomys_pictus","Liomys","pictus","Liomys pictus"
+"6","Baiomys_musculus","Baiomys","musculus","Baiomys musculus"

 # change var order

+For
+just to be more confortable in general

 # fill w existing colum